 (gimp-brushes-set-brush "Circle (03)")

 h.
 As some of you discovered on the first day, the simplest drawing technique is to select something and then "stroke" it.
-We can use that technique to draw a box.
+If you don't know, "stroking" is telling the GIMP to apply the brush to a selection, cutting out the hassle of drawing freehand with a mouse.
+We can use that technique to draw a box from Script-fu.

 (gimp-rect-select image 10 10 100 100 REPLACE 0 0) (gimp-edit-stroke layer) (gimp-selection-none image)